jspuij/TwokaB/docs/pages/prepare.md

     </NotFound>
 </Router>
 ```
-* Finally we add a using statement to the Program.cs folder in the webassembly project to
+* Finally, we add a using statement to the `Program.cs` folder in the WebAssembly project to
   resolve the App class at a new location:

 ```csharp